 - Preparing and filing all documents required by a probate court

 - Determining if any estate or inheritance taxes are due, and making sure those debts are satisfied

 - Transferring assets in the decedent’s name to the appropriate beneficiaries

 - Making a final disbursement of assets to beneficiaries after all bills and taxes have been paid

 Have questions about working with a probate lawyer?

 We’re happy to answer your questions.
 RMO Lawyers helps people just like you everyday.
 So, call anytime: (424) 320-9444, or email us at: firstname.lastname@example.org

 RMO LLP serves clients in Los Angeles, Hollywood, West Los Angeles, Santa Monica, Beverly Hills, Anaheim, Orange County, Kansas City, Miami, San Diego, and communities throughout Southern California.
-Visit: www.rmolawyers.com
+Call us at (424) 320-9444 or visit: www.rmolawyers.com